Connie120/ECE60827-HW4/Readme.md

   Mounts your local `workspace/` folder (containing lab exercises) into the container so you can edit and run files inside the container environment.

 - `$(pwd)/timeloop_tmp/cacti_tmp` → `/usr/local/share/accelergy/estimation_plug_ins/accelergy-cacti-plug-in/cacti_inputs_outputs`:
-  Provides a writable location for the **CACTI plugin**, which generates intermediate files during energy estimation.
+  Provides a writable location for the CACTI plugin, which generates intermediate files during energy estimation.

 - `$(pwd)/timeloop_tmp/neurosim_tmp` → `/usr/local/share/accelergy/estimation_plug_ins/accelergy-neurosim-plugin`:
-  Provides a writable location for the **NeuroSim plugin**, required for analog/mixed-signal energy estimation.
+  Provides a writable location for the NeuroSim plugin, required for analog/mixed-signal energy estimation.

 These bindings are necessary because Apptainer containers are **read-only by default**.
 Mounting writable host directories allows the simulation tools to generate and store intermediate data and logs.